forestgrape/coronavirus/index.md

 * References have been redone; they should point right

 ### Recent Updates
-- 27.3.20: References instead of numbered named by correspondence author.
+- 27.3.20: References redone.
+Named by correspondence author instead of numbered.
 - 26.3.20:  Public Advice extended and clarified.
 - 25./26.3.20:  Corrected and looked up aerosol/particulate inhalation.
     In the first version I had written that aerosols don't enter the lung.
 Aerosols DO enter the lung.
 The train of thought yielding this: Entering the lung is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
 There are two mistakes: